 - It is applicable to study the events occurring during the course of evolution and to classify species based on the divergence of structure and function.

 Limitations of a phylogenetic tree:

-For instance, if we want to construct a phylogenetic tree of 100 different organisms for a couple of genes.
-DNA extraction, amplification, and DNA sequencing is performed on all the 100 samples prior to proceeding for phylogeny.
+- For instance, if we want to construct a phylogenetic tree of 100 different organisms for a couple of genes.
+DNA extraction, amplification, and DNA sequencing are performed on all 100 samples prior to proceeding for phylogeny.

 The aim of constructing the tree of life or the phylogenetic tree is to relate or differentiate organisms or species based on their phenotypic and genotypic characteristics.